What New Legal Issues Are Media Companies Facing?

 Capacity Constraints on Cable Operators

+At the time, cable operators had capacity constraints.
 It wasn’t the 500 channels that we’re seeing now.
 Carrying a less-popular broadcast station took away a channel that might instead earn the operator more money.

 Congress feared that, if the stations were not carried, it would threaten their economic viability and their ability to generate quality local programming.
 They feared that the substantial minority of households that did not have cable and relied on over-the-air broadcast television would suffer a loss of programming.

-Cable operators sued, claiming that the statute violated their First Amendment right to decide what programming to carry.
+Cable providers sued, claiming that the statute violated their First Amendment right to decide what programming to carry.
 The case made its way through federal courts to the Supreme Court twice.
 The second time, in 1997, the court upheld the statute.
 Now that broadcast TV stations reach viewers directly over viewers’ high-speed broadband connections, how much would stations be harmed if cable operators dropped them?

 Media Ownership, Competition, and Content Diversity